TheSmartnik/underfinedmethod/source/posts/why-on-earth-do-fibers-exist.html.markdown

 These coroutines called asmymetric, because there is fundamental asymmetry between caller and coroutine. _Resumed_ by the caller, coroutine **can't** transfer control to any other coroutine, only to suspend itself and _yield_ control back to the caller.

-This is the default mode for ruby fibers
+This is the default mode for ruby fibers.

 ### Symmetric Coroutines